Harry has been an online writer for many years. His articles examine New World history and its resulting traditions.

 At the Native American Music Awards

-Are You Too Cool To Care?
+Are You Too Cool to Care?

 Now that we are well into the 21st century, ecological issues are just as relevant as ever, perhaps even more so.
-Back in the early nineties, this four-piece New Mexico-based band released this song that received limited airplay in the Southwest.
+Back in the early 1990s, this four-piece New Mexico-based band released this song that received limited airplay in the Southwest.
 Including two members of the Taos Pueblo, along with one musician from the Sioux Nations and another band member from south-of-the border, Red Thunder proved that Native musicians could create stirring popular music.

 On the Johnny Cash Show